Birdwatcher's Diary™

 When you download (input) information into the software, the On Download buttons choose whether it will Replace the information already in the software, or simply Merge to it.

-The file (or the information on the clipboad) must always be simple text (i.e., not a Word file or an Excel file but just plain text).
-If it has more than one piece of information per line, each item can be separated by either a tab or a comma; the software determines which it is so you don't need to specify it (as was the case in earlier versions of the software).
+The file (or the information on the clipboad) must always be simple text (i.e., not a Word file or an Excel file but just plain text), with the exception (obviously) of photos, which must be .jpg files.
+If it has more than one piece of information per line, each item can be separated by either a tab or a comma; the software determines which it is so you don't need to specify it.

 Clear all sightings removes all sightings at all locations from the software, after requiring a confirmation.
 You'll typically do this at the start of each day of birding or at the end of a birding trip.
 Make sure you have uploaded (output) the recorded data before clearing it, because this operation is not "un-doable."